daryll-ko/jpdb-stats/README.md

 One fun thing to think about throughout this project was how to keep the interface as modular as possible.
 If I had a table of card data, how could I design things to make feature extraction seamless?

-At any rate, looking at my own stats has shown me how integral `jpdb` has been to my growth as an immersion learner since May 2022.
+At any rate, looking at my own stats has shown me how integral `jpdb` has been to my growth as an immersion learner.
 My competence before and after incorporating it into my own life is staggering; I truly am happy I'm on the side where I want to be now.

 Well, this is a journey that I expect to last an eternity, so you could say this is barely the first chapter into a grand adventure.
 I hope my future self has a great time!